 I'm lazy and usually melt my butter in the microwave.
 Who has time to let it soften?
 Just don't add it to the egg while it's super hot or you'll scramble the egg.

 These freeze great!
-I wrap individual muffins in aluminum foil and then pop them in a freezer-safe Ziploc bag.
-Remove one at a time - or more - and microwave until warm, about 30 seconds.
+I wrap individual muffins in aluminum foil and then pop them in a freezer-safe Ziploc bag for up to 5 months.

 |Amount Per Serving||As Served|